 I found the following information on Wikipedia and it confirms what I have always believed:

 “Tragacanth is a natural gum obtained from the dried sap of several species of Middle Eastern legumes of the genus Astragalus including…..
 Astragalus tragacanthus.
 Some of these species are known collectively under the common names “goat’s thorn” and “locoweed”.
 The gum is sometimes called “shiraz gum, “gum elect” or “gum dragon”.
 The name derives from tragos and akantha, which means in Greek “goat” and “thorn”, respectively.

-Gum tragacanth is a viscous, odorless, tasteless, water-soluble mixture of polysaccharides obtained from sap which is drained from the root of the plant and dried.
+Iran is the biggest producer of the best quality of this gum.
+Gum tragacanth is a viscous, odourless, tasteless, water-soluble mixture of polysaccharides.
+Obtained from sap drained from the root of the plant and dried.
 The gum also seeps from the plant in twisted ribbons or flakes which can also be powdered.

-“Is synthesized by the alkali catalyzed reaction of cellulose with chloroacetic acid”
+CMC or Carboxymethyl cellulose, E466, Tylose – all the same thing – “Is synthesized by the alkali catalyzed reaction of cellulose with chloroacetic acid”

-Whilst at the Australian cake decorators seminar in Sydney a couple of weeks ago I learnt of a third product that is used in Australia.
+Whilst at the Australian cake decorators seminar in Sydney a couple of weeks ago, I learnt of a third product that is used in Australia.
 It is called ‘clear gel’ or ‘clear set gel’.
 It is basically Agar Agar a seaweed derivative and is used in much the same way as the above.
 I have been given a small packet to try, so I’ll let you know how I get on!!